 Here at KDES, it is vital that all teachers and families communicate on a regular basis.
-KDES teachers will send home a letter containing their individual academic expectations, classroom management expectations, and their classroom communication policies within the first two weeks of each school year.

-Each classroom teacher will develop and implement a system of communication regarding the academic and behavioral performance of each child at least weekly via daily agenda, weekly progress report, calendar, newsletter, etc.
+KDES teachers will send home a letter containing their individual academic expectations, classroom management expectations, and classroom communication policies within the first two weeks of each school year.
+This includes a system of communication between the teacher and the home regarding the academic and behavioral performance of each child on a regular basis that is both grade- and age-appropriate.